Top 40 Best Stone Edging Ideas – Exterior Landscaping Designs

 When taking care of a lawn, you quickly realize that grass is a nightmare to contain.
 Underneath that lush green carpet is a network of fibrous and threadlike roots that branch out in all directions.
 This leads to the roots invading anything and everything around it.
-It’s a constant battle to contain your lawn to the areas where you want it to grow.
+It’s a constant battle to contain your lawn in the areas where you want it to grow.

 2. Stone Flower Bed Edging Ideas

-For most of us, our flower beds are next to our lawn.
+For most of us, our flower beds are next to our lawns.
 So when you consider stone edging ideas, you also need to think about your flower garden edge.
 Using stones around your gardens will help to highlight the most beautiful areas of your landscaping.